-'England drink again in the Last Chance Saloon'
+'England drink again in the last chance saloon'

 It therefore wouldn't be a surprise this week to see Chris Woakes thrown out of a curry house in Rusholme, Joe Root get a tattoo in Affleck's Palace or Usman Khawaja sign for Manchester City, citing a long-term desire to play for Pep Guardiola.

 England's scrape over the line at Headingley counts for little if they do not win at Old Trafford.
-They are once again ordering a drink in the Last Chance Saloon, hoping not to have to turn water into wine.
+They are once again ordering a drink in the last chance saloon, hoping not to have to turn water into wine.

 The unprecedented feat of an England team coming from 2-0 down to win an Ashes is on for now, but they could just as easily lose 4-1.